megabrr/T440P_Coreboot_EDK2/README.md

 # How-to Coreboot a Thinkpad T440p with the EDK2 Payload (UEFI).

 This guide assumes that you have an unlocked Bios and a **backup of the original Bios** (i.e. able to use flashrom - p internal).
-All the commands are run in MX Linux.
-They should work in other debian variant.
+All the commands are run in MX Linux 23.1.
+They should work in other Debian variant.

 **WARNING: If the current OS installed on the laptop is working in legacy mode (i.e. not using uefi), the OS won't boot after flashing EDK2 and you will have to reinstall.**